yiisoft/docs/003-roadmap.md

 Implemented as a [separate package that is not dependent on a framework](https://github.com/yiisoft/cache).

-- [ ] Framework packages should depend on interfaces only.
+- [x] Framework packages should depend on interfaces only.
 - [ ] Split drivers into packages.
+- [x] Clean up code.

 ### PSR-17 HTTP factories